vuejs/v2.vuejs.org/src/v2/cookbook/creating-custom-scroll-directives.md

 Vue is rich with options for directives, most of which cover very common use-cases, which can create a very productive developer experience.
 But even if you have an edge case not covered by the framework, it's got you covered in this case as well, because you can quite easily create a custom directive to fit your need.

-Attaching and removing scroll events to elements is a really good use case for a custom directive because, just like other directives we use, they are necessarily tied to the element and otherwise, we'd have to find the reference for it in the DOM.
+Attaching and removing scroll events to elements is a really good use case for this technique because just like other directives we use, they are necessarily tied to the element and otherwise, we'd have to find the reference for it in the DOM.
 This pattern avoids the need for traversal, and keeps the event logic paired with the node that it's in reference to.

 ## Real-World Example: Using a Custom Scroll Directive for Cascading Animations